 WHERE TO STAY WITH KIDS

 Platis Gialos is superbly located.
-With every convenience and arguably the island’s best beach, don’t let the reference “beach resort” put you off.
+Equipped with every convenience, including the island’s best beach, don’t let the “beach resort” reference put you off.
 Its vibe is more of a quaint seaside village dotted with small pensions, pottery shops, traditional taverns and stylish cafe-bars (Lost Bay shakes up a great cocktail).
 There’s also a modest playground by the sea at its center (by NUS taverna, run by Narlis Farms, which organises farm tours and pottery classes for kids 8 years and older).

 We stayed on the far left end, the beach just steps from our patio.
 A few meters to the left were some of the island’s best wining and dining venues.
-Every morning, we take a bleary-eyed walk to Palmira for a wake-up brew.
-To Steki a few doors down will take care of a traditional and hearty lunch that is exemplary of Sifnian perfection.
+Every morning, we took a bleary-eyed walk to Palmira for a wake-up brew.
+To Steki a few doors down will take care of a traditional, hearty lunch that is exemplary of Sifnian perfection.
 And at Omega3 nearby, you might find yourself having dinner on a communal high-standing table with Tom Hanks a few stools down .
 Plate after plate, a modern kind of mouth-watering experience arrives with a drizzle of chili, brightly coloured globules, or pink foam.

 The mini market next to Omega3 took care of most of our practical needs – fresh baked bread for breakfast (supplied by the bakery behind), fruit to snack on, and legumes and vegetables (frozen and fresh) for tossing up simple meals in our Airbnb.

-So here in this idyllic stretch, we found the sum total of our family’s requirements and more.
+So here, in this idyllic stretch, we found the sum total of our family’s requirements and more.
 Where all is easy, I can’t think of a more perfect spot for a family with children under two.

 Kamares is the other sizable seaside village to consider.
-Bounded by towering mountains on each side and with a portside buzz from the main road that runs through, it’s distinctly less tranquil and free.
+But the feel here is distinctly less tranquil and free, bounded by towering mountains on each side, and disturbed by a portside buzz reverberating from the main road that runs through.
 It’s also less central than Platis Gialos if you plan on exploring the island’s southeastern beaches and attractions (e.g. Kastro and Chrisopigi).

 THE BEACH SCENE

 Sifnos is not reputed for its beaches.
-Compared with the champagne sands and aquamarine waters of Koufonissia and Naxos, the muddy sand on Sifnos is more akin to potter’s clay.
-Still pristine, its waters sparkle radiantly in the light of the Greek sun.
-Simplifying the search for parents, there isn’t a confusing array of bays to choose from.
+Compared with the champagne sands and aquamarine waters of Koufonissia and Naxos, the island’s muddy sand is more akin to potter’s clay.
+Still pristine, its waters sparkle radiantly in the light of the flattering Greek sun.
+Simplifying the search for parents, there isn’t a confusing array of swimmable bays to choose from.
 Most are also shallow, calm, and tot-friendly.
 Here are our favourites.

 VILLAGES